 Non essential but recommended: Lenses down to 16mm wide angle lens or equivalent and telephoto up to 200mm ) Polariser filter for wide angle lens, Neutral density graduated Filters ( soft / hard or both ) and straight Neutral density filters would be useful (Big and Little stoppers).
 I use Lee ND filters but if your not sure just come with what you have and I can go over your options.

-We depart Inverness for Skye at around 10:00am on Friday, its around a 2 hour drive.
+We depart Inverness for Skye at around 10:00am on Friday, its around a 2 1/2 hour drive plus a break at Eilean Donan castle.
 You just need to inform me if you are staying in Inverness the night before (most people do), I can then pick you and your bags up from your accommodation.

 Once we’ve finished our final session late afternoon on Skye we will return to Inverness arriving around 1700hrs on Monday afternoon.
 This may vary depending on traffic etc. You’ll be dropped off at your accommodation or the Inverness Train station.
 It’s a quiet time of year and you should have no problem finding a central B&B or hotel, I recommend Booking.com for that purpose.